 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment 05

 Attendance 05

 End Term Exam End Term Examination 70

 (Summative)

 Total 100

-Attendance (Formative) is required to be maintained by a

-student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes al l types of leaves including medical
+Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a student to be qualified for taking up the End Semester examination.
+The allowance of 25% includes all types of leaves including medical leaves.

-leaves.